aperaltacalvo/pocAkkaStream/README.md

 Yoy can connect to management console on: `localhost/9000`

 1. Create cluster with the name of your choice
+2. Put cluster zookeeper host. **kafkaserver**
-2. Select Kafka Version 0.10.1.0
+3. Select Kafka Version 0.10.1.0
-3. Create some topic
+4. Create some topic

 In case of Windows SO, we need one more thing.